 Health Record.
 The University requires that students maintain a personal health record with the Student Health Center.
-This is accomplished by completion of the DASH health form at the time of first enrollment.
-Persons with special medical problems or those wishing to submit an alternate health record must consult the Student Health Center.
+This is accomplished by completion of a health history form and immunization form at the time of first enrollment.
+Persons with special medical problems must consult the Student Health Center.